Tell me about Firewatch!

 We have no plans to release the game in VR right now, but we've collaborated with a few friends to bring elements of Firewatch into virtual reality.
 For free!

 Will Firewatch be localized to my language?

-Firewatch has localized subtitles on Windows, PlayStation 4, Mac, and Linux in Russian, French, German, Spanish, and Simplified Chinese.
+Firewatch has localized subtitles on Windows, Nintendo Switch, PlayStation 4, Xbox One, Mac, and Linux in Russian, French, German, Spanish, and Simplified Chinese.
 Firewatch has localized subtitles in Japanese on Windows, Nintendo Switch, PlayStation 4, Mac, and Linuxx.

 Can I stream this game?
 Can I make money off of those streams?

 Yes.
 We love that people stream and share their experiences in the game, and we extend the priviledge of streaming and monetizing our games on Twitch, YouTube, Steam, and elsewhere to our customers.